 Also, iRobot typically doesn’t do yearly refreshes.

-They have a D-shape that greatly improves a corner and edge cleaning.
+They have a D-shape that significantly improves a corner and edge cleaning.

 The brushes are also wider and lower to the ground.
-They are complemented by a more powerful suction that makes a big difference on carpets.
+They are complemented by a more forceful suction that makes a big difference on carpets.

-Another big upgrade is the ability of the Roomba to communicate with the also-new Braava m6 robot mop.
+Another significant upgrade is the ability of the Roomba to communicate with the also-new Braava m6 robot mop.
 When the S9+ finishes vacuuming, it notifies the Braava to start cleaning.

 This upgrade has been applied retroactively.
 So if you have a Roomba i7 or i7+, it can also link to the Braava Jet m6.